nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 ### `--url`

-The direct download URL of the latest updater executable.
+The download URL of the latest updater executable.
+Redirects are supported.

 ### `--path`